lawsonk16/hot_coco/mods/README.md

 - make_ids_match: given two files describing the same dataset, ensure that the category ids match across the two files.
 Can be useful to ensure data collected in phases, or the same dataset as converted by two different individuals or groups actually match one another.
 - reduce: reduce the list of categories included here and delete any irrelevant categories

 ---
 ---

-## chipping
-description: functions to chip images and ensure that the information represented in a given file about the labels on on image and its qualities is accurate.
-- chip: chip large images, and produce a label file matching the new smaller images.
-Simple, non-overlapping chipping, but it's a starting place.
-- clip_anns_to_ims: ensure that all the annotations on a given image are actually within that image's dimension.
-Remote sensing data sometimes contains annotations off-image, which can get in the way of certain model training procedures
-- add_gsd_to_chips: given a full image ground truth file with gsd values and a set of chips on those images without them, add the gsd values to the chip data

----
----